spring-attic/understanding/javascript-modules/README.md

 > **Note:** `import` and `export` must be used at the top block scope.
 > Nesting `import` or `export` inside blocks will cause the run-time
 > environment to throw a SyntaxError.

-## Why use JavaScript modules?

-Imagine if Java had no import statement and all class names were in the default package.